 Keep in mind I use the term “technique” in jest.
 But, this photo shows the secret to getting the seams to disappear when installing pebble floor tile.

 Installing pebble tiles individually!

-It’s a mix of full sheets and individual pebbles.
-It works for most applications.
+It’s a mix of full sheets and individual pebbles and it works for most applications.
 The basic concept is that you don’t interlock the sheets.
-Rather you keep them spaced from everything else about 2-4 inches.
+Rather, you keep them spaced from everything else about 2-4 inches.

 Grouting Pebble Tile Flooring

-As you can image these pebble tiles have their own grouting quirks as well.
+As you can imagine these pebble tiles have their own grouting quirks as well.
 For starters:

-Grout Selection: For pebble floor tiles you want to rule out the urethane-type grouts.
-These include Quartzlock2, Fusion Pro, Plasma, and Flexcolor CQ.
+For pebble floor tiles you DO NOT want to use single-component “urethane-type grouts.”
+These include Bostik Dimension, Fusion Pro, and Flexcolor CQ.

-Rather you’ll want to use either a standard cement grout or a high performance cement grout (my preference) like Prism, Permacolor, or Ultracolor.
+Rather you’ll want to use either a standard cement grout or a high-performance cement grout (my preference) like Prism, Permacolor, or Ultracolor.
 In fact, Custom Building Products recommend their Prism grout specifically for pebble tile flooring.
-I believe epoxy grouts are ok for pebbles tiles but you’ll always want to double check with the particular product that you are looking purchase.
-Please be cautious with the high performance grouts.
-They are fast setting and you can get into trouble with them.

 More Thoughts on Installing Pebble Floor Tiles